szpak/mockito-java8/README.md

 ## Mockito compatibility

-Mockito-Java8 should be compatible with Mockito 1.10.x and 2.0.x-beta releases (tested with 2.0.23-beta)
+Mockito-Java8 should be compatible with Mockito 1.10.x and 2.0.x-beta releases up to 2.0.21-beta.

+Starting with version 2.0.22-beta the matcher API in Mockito has been refactored in a not backward compatible way.
+The new mockito-java8 version will be released in a predictable future to [support it](https://github.com/szpak/mockito-java8/issues/1).

 ## Provided add-ons